Please find a copy of the amended Planning Scheme for our area here: Break O’Day Interim Planning Scheme 2013

 If you are considering using your property for short-term stay or Air B n B style accommodation the below pdf offers some advice on exemptions and standards for visitor accommodation.

-You can also find more information here.
+You can also find more information in our FAQ sheet below:

 Do I need permission to lop or remove a tree on my land?